TimZim-NIST/csms_workingdata/README.md

 More information about the project can be found at [the project landing page][_CSMS].

 ## License
-Experiment data from the robotic system is licensed/published to the public domain.
+Data from the robotic system is licensed to the public domain.
 For more information, please see the [LICENSE][_license] file.

 ## Disclaimer
 Certain commercial entities, equipment, or materials may be identified in this